Guidelines

-Figure→ Dynamic of African swine fever virus infection with respect to the different clinical forms.
+Figure→ Dynamic of African Swine Fever virus infection with respect to the different clinical forms

 Techniques and sampling collection